-Section 17 of the MAA extends the criminal and civil jurisdiction of the courts of Belize to the maritime areas of Belize for the purpose of the MAA and any regulations made under it or any enactment which applies or is applied to the maritime areas of Belize or any part of it.
+Section 17 of the MAA extends the criminal and civil jurisdiction of the courts of Belize to the maritime areas of Belize, for the purpose of the MAA and any regulations made under it or any enactment which applies or is applied to the maritime areas of Belize or any part of it.

-Section 10 (1) (a) of the MAA prohibits any person from carrying out the following activities within the limits of the exclusive economic zone: exploring for or exploiting the resources; producing energy from the waters, currents or winds; conducting any marine scientific research; or constructing, operating or using any artificial island, or any installation or structure for the
+Section 10 (1) (a) of the MAA prohibits any person from carrying out the following activities within the limits of the exclusive economic zone: exploring for or exploiting the resources; producing energy from the waters, currents or winds; conducting any marine scientific research; or constructing, operating or using any artificial island, or any installation or structure for the purpose of the exercise of any right or interfering with the exercise of rights belonging to Belize in that area.
+Similarly, section 10 (1) (b) prohibits the same activities in the territorial seas except when authorized to do so.

 The MAA also designates as proscribed activities the infringement of its customs, fiscal, immigration or sanitary laws and regulations within its territory or territorial sea (sec.
-11 (1) (f); and where a foreign vessel, while in the territorial sea, without the permission of a competent authority given to the master of the vessel, engage in any proscribed activity, the master of the vessel and any other person on board the vessel participating in that activity are each guilty of an offence and liable on summary conviction to a fine of ten thousand dollars and on conviction on indictment to a fine of fifty thousand dollars (sec.
+11 (1) (f).
+Also, where a foreign vessel, while in the territorial sea, without the permission of a competent authority given to the master of the vessel, engage in any proscribed activity, the master of the vessel and any other person on board the vessel participating in that activity are each guilty of an offence and liable on summary conviction to a fine of ten thousand dollars and on conviction on indictment to a fine of fifty thousand dollars (sec.
 13 (2)).
 However, no prosecution for an offence against this section shall be brought against a person who is entitled to State or other immunity recognized by law (sec.
 13 (3)).

-An authorized person, including a Coast Guard member (sec.
-4 (2) (b) and (c) Coast Guard Act), is therefore empowered by the MAA, within the maritime areas of Belize, to stop, board, inspect and search any vessel, or enter, inspect and search any installation, if there is reasonable cause to believe it is being used for or in connection with the commission of the offence; or to arrest, with or without a warrant, any person on board the vessel, or on the installation, or found elsewhere in Belize, if there is reasonable cause to believe the person has committed an offence; or to detain the vessel if there is reasonable cause to believe that an offence has been committed by the owner or master of the vessel; or enter, inspect and search any installation whose establishment, construction, operation or use would constitute the offence and arrest, with or without a warrant, any person on the installation, or found elsewhere in Belize, if there is reasonable cause to believe the person has committed the offence (section 18 (1) (a) to (d)).
+An authorized person such as a Coast Guard member (sec.
+4 (2) (b) and (c) Coast Guard Act) is therefore empowered by the MAA, within the maritime areas of Belize, to stop, board, inspect and search any vessel, or enter, inspect and search any installation, if there is reasonable cause to believe it is being used for or in connection with the commission of the offence; or to arrest, with or without a warrant, any person on board the vessel, or on the installation, or found elsewhere in Belize, if there is reasonable cause to believe the person has committed an offence; or to detain the vessel if there is reasonable cause to believe that an offence has been committed by the owner or master of the vessel; or enter, inspect and search any installation whose establishment, construction, operation or use would constitute the offence and arrest, with or without a warrant, any person on the installation, or found elsewhere in Belize, if there is reasonable cause to believe the person has committed the offence (section 18 (1) (a) to (d)).